mattgonley/ASLTranslator/README.md

-# SheHacks
+# ASLTranslator

-This is our Hand Recognition App for SheHacks.
+This is our Hand Recognition App for SheHacks, but has been continued beyond.

 ## Authors:
 - Ryan Nicholas, Sophomore